ai

 AI won’t design the whole product for you – but it can take a lot of weight off your shoulders.
 It helps you move faster, explore more ideas, and focus on what actually matters: understanding the problem, shaping the right solution, and making better decisions along the way.

-That’s really the main message I wanted to share in this webinar (and this article, too).
+That’s the main message I wanted to share in this webinar (and this article, too).
 You don’t need to change everything overnight or have a perfect setup.
 Just start small, try a few AI tools for designers, and see what works for you and your team.

-Next time, we’ll go deeper into how to use AI for design research: We’ll revisit Claude and Perplexity, and I’ll also show you a new tool that was just released.
+Next time, we’ll go deeper into how to use AI for design research: we’ll revisit Claude and Perplexity, and I’ll also show you a new tool that was just released.
 I’ll walk you through:

 • how I set up a research knowledge base;